 Other factors that determine value can also include the level of recklessness of the at-fault driver, whether the at-fault driver was under the influence of drugs or alcohol, or whether the at-fault driver was talking or texting on a cell phone because such factors could support a claim for punitive damages.
 Of course, if there is little or no insurance coverage, the settlement amount could be less than the full value of the case.

 As you can see, recovering compensation for injuries sustained in a motorcycle accident in Georgia can be complicated.
-The attorneys at the Law Offices of Betty Nguyen Davis are compassionate and qualified to walk you through your injury claim.
-Call us at 404-593-2620 for a free consultation with a lawyer.
+The attorneys at The Davis Injury Firm are compassionate and qualified to walk you through your injury claim.
+Call us at 404-593-2620 for a consultation with a lawyer.